ToxPuro/astaroth/acc-runtime/README.md

 **Important** requires that all conditionals are known at compile-time (or when loading Astaroth if using runtime compilation).

 * `input`
-Designed for variables that are inputs to Kernels, but should not be allocated/loaded to the GPU.
+Designed for variables that are input parameters to Kernels, but should not be allocated/loaded to the GPU.
-> Note: At the moment, mostly useful for `ComputeSteps`
+> Note: At the moment, can be used only via `ComputeSteps`.
+See the section describing `ComputeSteps` for example usage.
 * `output`
 At the moment, restricted to `real` and `int` scalar quantities resulting from reductions across the whole subdomain.
 > Note: implicitly allocates memory on the GPU to perform reductions.